roberrevil/Algorithms-Data-Structures/algorithms/sorting/merge.md

 Finally, the sorted list is returned.

-The time complexity of the merge sort algorithm is O(n log n), where n is the number of elements in the input list.
+The time complexity of the merge sort algorithm is $O(n log n)$, where $n$ is the number of elements in the input list.
 Merge sort has a better worst-case and average-case time complexity compared to quadratic time complexity sorting algorithms like bubble sort and insertion sort.